Swallowing bucketfulls of rendang? DONE

 All good things must come to an end and it’s time to hit the road back to

-Here’s a Raya jam survival guide we prepared for you folks who couldn’t afford a helicopter ride back.
+Here’s a highway jam survival guide we prepared for you folks who couldn’t afford a helicopter ride back.
 Good luck.

 1. Call the Axe Men